Dent and Howgill Walks Using The Western Dales Bus Services To Contents

 Unfortunately the former 564 Kendal -Sedbergh-KirkbyStephen service once operated by Cumbria CC has been discontinued since November 2014.

-Western Dales Bus now run a total of 3 all year and one seasonal service.
-Undoubtedly this is the best way of reaching Dentdale and the Howgills whether from Leeds direction using the Settle Carlisle railway on a Saturday or summer Sunday using the S1 & S2 services whether to walk or visit the pubs, cafes and heritage centre.
+Western Dales Bus now run a total of 3 all year services.
+Undoubtedly this is the best way of reaching Dentdale and the Howgills whether from Leeds direction using the Settle Carlisle railway on a Saturday using the S1 service whether to walk or visit the pubs, cafes and heritage centre.

 On a Saturday, passengers can now reach Dent and Sedbergh from both the Dent Station and Kendal directions using the S1.
-From Kendal this gives approximately 6hr in Sedbergh and ample time for a decent walk.
-The main Saturday bus times at the time of writing are 1020 from Dent Station.
-The bus will wait for up to 10 min for a late running train.
-Return buses to Dent Station are 1650 from Sedbergh with a possibility of a request service at 1840 by prior arrangement with the driver on the day.
-The departure from Kendal is 0900.
+From Kendal this gives approximately 6.5hr in Sedbergh and ample time for a decent walk.
+The main Saturday bus times at the time of writing are 0935 from Dent Station.
+Return buses to Dent Station are 1650 or 1819 from Sedbergh .
+The departure from Kendal is 0835.
 Please consult the timetable for further information at Western Dales Bus

 In extreme winter conditions the bus may not be able to reach Dent Station due to the steep road.
-In these circumstances the bus will wait at the bottom of the hill until 10 minutes after normal departure time.
+In these circumstances the bus will wait at the bottom of the hill.

 The Western Dales Bus is a success story.
 Having been threatened with closure by Cumbria CC in April 2011 a rescue package was quickly mounted by Dent Parish Council and the service is currently funded by a consortium of parish councils using volunteer drivers with support from various funds including the Big Lottery and the Friends of the Settle Carlisle line.
 Watch the video Dent to Cowgill in 2 Minutes taken at the time the service was under serious threat of removal.